 2: Peanut Butter, Peanut Butter, and More Peanut Butter

 We eat peanut butter a lot.
 I’m sure you’re bored of reading about it, but we certainly aren’t bored of eating it.
 Children eat peanut butter sandwiches for months on end, and you can too!
-It’s cheap, travels well (no spills here, and shelf stable!), is great for day-trip sandwiches, is great to pair with fruit AND bread swiped from aforementioned free breakfast (#1).
-It also offers easy protein (because sometimes [always] cooking meat in a hostel is awful), and can be spooned straight for a quick energy boost.
+It’s cheap, travels well (no spills here, and shelf stable), is great for day-trip sandwiches, is great to pair with fruit AND bread swiped from aforementioned free breakfast.
+It also offers easy protein because sometimes (always) cooking meat in a hostel is awful, and pb can be spooned straight for a quick energy boost.
 Buy a jar.
 Buy some bread.
+Buy some bananas.
 You’re good to go for weeks.
 In a country that doesn’t eat peanut butter?
 Buy dulce de leche or hazelnut spread instead — a little sugar won’t kill you, I promise.

 3: Know When to Overeat [AKA Gorge]